You know what the worst thing about technology these days is? Having to create a new website to stay up to date.

 Plain and simple, if your site isn’t producing the amount of the leads that you need it to, it’s likely time for an upgrade.
 All the reasons on this list can contribute to your site not generating enough leads, and if more than one problem looks familiar, it’s time to reconsider your design.

 You have difficulty updating content

 One of the biggest problems with working on an outdated platform is the difficulty that comes with updating your website content.
-New platforms like HubSpot make it easy to add new landing pages, blogs, and other pages to your website, while other platforms can make those tasks seem like your pulling teeth.
-If you’re tired of headaches of working on an old platform, make the switch and save yourself the stress.
+New platforms like HubSpot make it easy to add new landing pages, blogs, and other pages to your website, while other platforms can make those tasks seem like you’re pulling teeth.
+If you’re tired of the headaches of working on an old platform, make the switch and save yourself the stress.